 Best practices for updating ossfs to 1.91 or later

-• In read/write scenarios, we recommend that you first consider Best practices for read/write splitting of OSS storage to split reads and writes.
-If you do not split reads and writes, we recommend that you update ossfs to version 1.91 and later to fix the issue that the EntityTooSmall error occasionally occurs when you use multipart upload.
-To ensure data consistency, we recommend that you also add the -o max_stat_cache_size=0 parameter.
+In read/write scenarios, we recommend that you refer to Best practices for OSS read/write splitting to split reads and writes for OSS.
+If you do not split reads and writes, we recommend that you update ossfs to 1.91 or later to fix the issue that the EntityTooSmall error occasionally occurs when you use multipart upload.
+To ensure data consistency, we recommend that you also configure the -o max_stat_cache_size=0

 Performance comparison between ossfs 1.88.x and ossfs 1.91 and later